BDGITAI/RL_P2_CONTINUOUS_CONTROL/Report.md

 #### Actor Critic

 The Actor Critic algorithm aims is at the crossroads of Value based method and Policy based method.
-In the first project, I implemented a DQN algorithm that associated a value to each pair (state,action).
+In the first project, I implemented a DQN algorithm that associated a value to each pair (state, action).
 In that case the action space was both finite and discrete.
-Which is not the case in this new environmnent.
+Which is not the case in this new environment.
 Policy based method aimed a finding directly the best policy.
-However with this method, by waiting until the end of the episode to compute the reward we may not not see good actions if the episode was a failure.
+However, with this method, by waiting until the end of the episode to compute the reward we may not see good actions if the episode was a failure.

 The actor critic method implements two "brains" represented by two Neural Networks.
-The actor will decide of the best action to take while the critic assess independently if this was a good choice (see (Actor - Critic Algorithms)[http://rail.eecs.berkeley.edu/deeprlcourse-fa17/f17docs/lecture_5_actor_critic_pdf.pdf]
+The actor will decide of the best action to take while the critic assess independently if this was a good choice (see (Actor - Critic Algorithms) [http://rail.eecs.berkeley.edu/deeprlcourse-fa17/f17docs/lecture_5_actor_critic_pdf.pdf]

 We can see the two networks being trained in by the agent while he steps: